 Hydration is always important, especially if you’re sweating in the sun for several hours.
 Consider bringing cooler with a variety of energy drinks and sparkling water to help quench people’s thirst.

 Make it extra special by bringing the fixings for your favorite mocktail and play the role of mixologist!
-XS Energy Drinks or XS Sparkling+ Sparkling Waters can add flavor, bubbles or both to any drink recipe.
+XS Energy Drinks can add flavor, bubbles or both to any drink recipe.

 Make it easy